barretts/xmr-stak/README.md

+# WARNING!

+I have no idea what I'm doing, seriously I'm just doing diffs I still don't understand what makes the hash valid for XMR or Aeon.
+Use this at your own risk.
+I'm just having fun.
+I will get AMD working someday soon-ish.
+This dev branch will be 'master'.
+My releases come from feature branches right now the `aeon` branch and `donation-config` are the only ones I'll have.

 # XMR-Stak - Monero All-in-One Mining Software

 XMR-Stak is a universal Stratum pool miner.
 This miner supports CPUs, AMD and NVIDIA gpus.